rwxrob/skilstak/docs/boost/README.md

 ## What is needed to participate?

 Boosts are always free (although donations, subs, and tips are appreciated and motivating).
-You will need a capable computer and minimal admin permissions and skills for installing stuff into that computer.
+You will need a secure Internet connection, a capable computer with minimal admin permissions and skills for installing stuff into that computer.
 (Windows and Mac administration is not covered by the Boost.)
+Here are the specs for your main computer:

 * Win/Mac/Linux
 * 4 Core (CPU)
 * 8 GB Memory (RAM)
 * 100 GB Free HD

+This computer will be a reliable place from which to participate and onto which you will install a minimal Linux virtual machine.

+Beginning in 2024 you will also need a minimal additional computer on which to install Linux "on metal" (a *real* machine in addition to your virtual one).

 ## Why every year?